Collaboration Server On-Premises

 # High availability

-To ensure high availability, we recommend running at least 3 instances of the application.
+To ensure high availability, we recommend running at least 3 instances of the CKEditor Collaboration Server On-Premises.

-CKEditor Cloud Services On-Premises can be scaled with Docker containers on a single host machine.
+CKEditor Collaboration Server On-Premises can be scaled with Docker containers on a single host machine.
 However, we recommend scaling on at least three host machines to provide the reliability of the system.

-For scaling on several machines a load balancer, like HAProxy or NGINGX (see the load balancer configuration examples in the SSL communication guide), is required.
-Of course, it is possible to use any cloud provider for scaling, like Amazon ECS, Azure Container Instances or Kubernetes.
+A load balancer, like HAProxy or NGINX (see the load balancer configuration examples in the Reverse proxy guide), is required for scaling on several machines.
+Of course, it is possible to use any cloud provider for scaling, such as Amazon ECS, Azure Container Instances, or Kubernetes.

 Information about the requirements for databases.